-Purple coneflower, aka Echinacea purpurea, and also known as my favourite floral centerpiece.
-This flower has it going on.
-It’s a natural pollinator attractor, it’s medicinal and it is cottage garden pretty.
+Purple coneflower, aka Echinacea purpurea, also known as my favourite floral centerpiece, is a natural pollinator attractor, a medicinal and a cottage garden staple.

 This year, I’m using it for more than my floral centerpieces.
 The benefits are too impressive.
 University of British Columbia research suggests that regular consumption will reverse or alleviate inflammation.